 What is Think Energy?

 In 2013, Codema developed an award-winning energy awareness programme for Dublin City Council called "Think Energy", which aimed at inspiring and informing staff in Civic Offices to become more conscious of how their behaviour can play a significant role on the energy use of the building that they work in.
-The campaign was carried out from June 2013 - June 2014, finishing with the Think Energy Awareness Days.
+Co-funded through the European project BuildSmart, the campaign was carried out from June 2013 - June 2014, finishing with the Think Energy Awareness Days.
 It saw a range of Think Energy Ambassadors becoming active in their offices to motivate their colleagues in conserving energy.
 The campaign was supported by the Corporate Services Department in Dublin City Council and in 2015, the campaign won a Local Authorities Members Association (LAMA) Award for 'Best Energy-Smart Initiative by a Local Authority'.

 Since its initial implementation, Think Energy has been carried on and was extended to Dublin City libraries to help engage with local communities who wish to learn about energy efficiency and renewable energy.
-For this purpose, Codema developed a range of communications materials including a 3D Sustainable House, a Lighting Display, a Guide to Home Energy Savings and the Home Energy Saving Kit (co-funded under INTERREG IVB NWE as part of the ACE project), which contains 6 practical tools to help you save energy at home.
-The Home Energy Saving Kits are available to borrow free of charge from 10 Dublin City library branches for a period of 2 weeks, and have been extremely popular with the public.
+For this purpose, Codema developed a range of communications materials including a 3D Sustainable House, a Lighting Display, a Guide to Home Energy Savings and the Home Energy Saving Kit (co-funded under INTERREG IVB NWE as part of the ACE project), which contains 6 practical tools to help you save energy at home and is available to borrow free of charge from participating public libraries.

 The Think Energy campaign is now also running in South Dublin County Council's County Hall, and is set to begin soon in Dún Laoghaire-Rathdown's offices.